Residency in Spain

 Rate this article 6 reviewsbased on

 Individuals can obtain permanent residency in Spain after having legally lived in the country for a period of five uninterrupted years.
 When they fulfill this specific condition, they can apply for permanent residency and then gain the right to live for the rest of their lives in the country.

 Our team of agents who specialize in Spain immigration matters can assist all individuals who have been employed and have lived in the country for this period of time.
-You can rely on us if you want to immigrate to Spain and need assistance in applying for a residence permit.
+You can rely on us if you want to immigrate and need assistance in applying for a residence permit in Spain.

 Types of residence permits for Spain

 Foreign citizens who want to immigrate to Spain have several residency options.
 These are:

 Depending on the type of visa requested at first, permanent residency can be obtained gradually, meaning that a foreign citizen must first apply for a temporary or long-term residence permit based on which he or she can obtain permanent residency in Spain.
 Then, the next step is Spanish citizenship.